huntdatacenter/docs/docs/do-science/troubleshooting/connection.md

 ### Unresponsive machine (OOM Killer)

 Your lab machines may become unresponsive.
 You will notice this as a lost connection.
 A typical reason for this is that one or more a processes inside your machine consumed all the memory, initiating a Out Of Memory Killer (OOM Killer).
 You will be unable to log onto your lab if an OOM Killer is triggered on your **`home`** machine.
-You will be able to log into your lab, although unable to log into the affected **`iaas`** or **`blue`** machines, if an OOM Killer is triggered on other machines in your lab.
+You will be able to log into your lab, although unable to log into the affected **`iaas`** or **`blue`** machines, if an OOfM Killer is triggered on other machines in your lab.
 Your data will not be affected of OOM Killers.
 [Contact us](/contact) us for a machine restart and consider to update your machine type in our [service desk](/administer-science/service-desk/lab-orders/#update-machine-size).

 ### WARNING: Remote host identification has changed